THEOplayer/documentation/faq/09-why-does-player-load-only-one-audio-track.md

-# Why does the player load only one audio track (even though there are several in the manifest)?
+# Why does the player load only one audio track (even though there are several in the manifest)

 You may be asking this question if you notice a discrepancy in the number of audio tracks present in the manifest and the audio tracks that you can select from the player UI.